PatientZero-AU/pz-cheeseria-juniors-java/README.md

 # Welcome to Patient Zero's Cheeseria Coding Challenge - Java Edition

 (For Juniors)

 ## Overview

 Help us complete our Cheese shopping cart.

 So we can start selling cheese to the delight of our customers, we will need you to implement a few more desired features.
 As you can see, there is already some code to get you started.
 The backend server is using Java and the frontend client is using ReactJS.
-See the ***Important Scripts*** section below to get you started.
+See the **_Getting Started_** section below to get you started.

 We recommend you fork this repository under your own username.

 Once these features are completed, you will also make sure the functionality you implemented is covered by automated tests.
-We are not expecting 100% unit test coverage, but we would like to see how you write unit tests, so make sure you have a handfull of unit tests for both front-end and server.
+We are not expecting 100% unit test coverage, but we would like to see how you write unit tests, so make sure you have a handful of unit tests for both front-end and server.

 ## The Challenges